2022: Collaborative Community Journalism

 – Profile raising through publicity about the project and research findings.

 Applicants were chosen on the basis of their commitment to the ethical use of investigative journalism in the public interest and connection to the relevant London communities.
-Training will commence in May 2022, after which Fellows will spend June-August researching their investigative piece with their local outlet.
+Training took place through May 2022, after which Fellows spent June-August researching their investigative piece with their local outlet.

 —